rzarajczyk/rzarajczyk.github.io/ubuntu-logitech-mx-keys.md

 # Ubuntu 22.04 and Logitech MX Keys for Mac

-The **Logitech MX Keys for Mac** keyboard workd generally fine in Ubuntu using a standard Bluetooth connection, however it has a bit different layout than the one Ubuntu expects.
+The **Logitech MX Keys for Mac** keyboard works generally fine in Ubuntu using a standard Bluetooth connection, however it has a bit different key layout than Ubuntu expects.

 ## Switching places of Win and Alt keys (a.k.a. remapping Win/Alt keys)